 Drive between Princetown and Moretonhampstead and you will pass what is possibly the most famous inn on Dartmoor.
 It is reputed to be the second highest inn to be found in England and is literally festooned with legend and traditions.
 So before things go any further there is something that needs to be cleared up, thanks to Andrew Hackney (see visitor’s book, 31/10/09) it can be confirmed that the Warren House Inn is in fact the 10th highest inn to be found in England.
 The name of this establishment is the Warren House Inn and it takes its name from the nearby, one-time Headland Rabbit Warren.

 By 1834 the self styled ‘Dartmoor Poet’, Jonas Coaker had become landlord of the New House inn and by some reports it was not the most salubrious of places.
-On one occasion some miners became so unruly that Coaker had to flee the inn for sanctuary upon the moor, leaving the pub to run itself.
+On one occasion some miners became so unruly and began helping themselves to free drinks that Coaker had to flee the inn for sanctuary upon the moor, leaving the pub to run itself.
 On another occasion there was a fight which resulted in the death of a miner.
+But thanks to the evidence of Jonas who stated the killer was grossly provoked he was only sentenced to three weeks in prison.

 It was reported in the Exeter Flying Post that the February of 1853 saw a particularly severe spell of winter weather.
 At this time a couple had been married at Christow and following the ceremony had left with a waggon load of their possessions in order to move into a new house near Tavistock.
 The snow became that bad that having reached the Newhouse Inn they became stranded and ended up spending their honeymoon there.